What is an intelligent system?: Characterization based on external behavior

+Complementary to the previous approach, we can understand learning from another perspective.
+According to a \textit{knowledge acquisition} approach to learning, an agent learns by acquiring new beliefs.
+An external observer can verify that the agent acquires new beliefs if the agent is able to describe its own knowledge with a language understandable to the observer (as explained above in the description of rational behavior).

+An intelligent system can acquire new beliefs by different methods.
+For example, the system can learn in this way by observing new features of the environment.
+It can also acquire new beliefs by reasoning (e.g., deductive or inductive reasoning) from other beliefs.

-In addition to the approach described above, we can identify another form learning based on knowledge transfer between individuals.
-With this scheme, an agent A learns new beliefs from another agent B on the basis that agent B is able to describe its own knowledge with a symbolic language whose meaning agent A is able to understand.
-This form of learning, which allows groups of agents to acquire knowledge directly from other agents, accelerates social adaptation to the environment because some agents can save the effort of having to learn individually from their own experience.
+Another form of acquiring new beliefs is by knowledge transfer between agents through the use of language.
+With this scheme, an agent \(A\) can learn new beliefs from another agent \(B\) if agent \(B\) is able to describe its own knowledge with a language whose meaning agent \(A\) can understand.
 For example, consider the belief expressed as "zebras are horse-shaped and have striped skin".
-An agent who has never seen a zebra might be able to recognize this animal using the symbolic description.
-This form of learning has been called \textit{zero shot learning} \parencite{Xian-2018}, which consists of learning to recognize new objects without any examples, only having their symbolic description.
+An agent that has never seen a zebra might be able to recognize this animal using the symbolic description provided by another agent\footnote{This form of learning has been called \textit{zero shot learning} \parencite{Xian-2018}, which consists of learning to recognize new objects without any examples, only having their symbolic description.}.

+Learning facilitates adaptation to changes in the environment.
+An agent that learns from its experience in interacting with the environment can adapt its behavior to changes in that environment.
+In addition to this individual form of adaptation, agents that acquire new beliefs from other agents through the use of language can save the effort of interacting with the environment in order to learn these beliefs, which is an effective mechanism of social adaptation for groups of agents.